Kung Fu Panda: Kung Fu Panda 4 (2024)

 Shifu tasks Po to retire as the Dragon Warrior and find a successor as he must advance to become the Spiritual Leader of the Valley of Peace.
-Disappointed, he struggles to find the right candidate angering Shifu.
+Disappointed, he struggles to find the right candidate, angering Shifu.
 He later spots a corsac fox and thief named Zhen entering the Jade Palace and sends her to prison but soon learns that Tai Lung has returned.
 Zhen reveals that it wasn't actually Tai Lung but a shapeshifting sorceress named The Chameleon.
 Po decides to go after her and Zhen agrees to lead him to the Chameleon in exchange for a reduction of her sentence.
 They both head towards Juniper City and there, Po finds that Zhen is a wanted criminal, leading to both of them getting arrested.
 They successfully escape to the Den of Thieves where Zhen reunites with her old mentor Han who allows them to stay there for one day.
 Po and Zhen then enter Chameleon's lair, where Zhen betrays Po, takes the Staff of Wisdom and gives it to the Chameleon, who is revealed to be her master.
 Po manages to escape without the staff but Chameleon, who has shapeshifted into Zhen, throws him off of the cliff and Po gets saved by his adoptive and biological father.
 The Chameleon uses the staff to summon every martial arts master from the Spirit Realm, stealing their kung fu abilities and locking them in cages.
-Zhen decides to deflect away from Chameleon and reunites with Po.
+Zhen decides to defect away from Chameleon and reunites with Po.
 Zhen later manages to convince the Den of Thieves to help her out in saving Po.
 Zhen and Po defeat the Chameleon and return the stolen Kung fu to their masters.
 Po sends them back to the spirit realm with Tai Lung taking the Chameleon with him.
 At the Valley of Peace, Po chooses Zhen as the next Dragon Warrior and the Furious Five joins him in training her.

-Potential fifth film

-In May 2024, following the critical and commercial success of Kung Fu Panda 4, Mitchell suggested that a fifth film could happen, but it would likely not be until at least 2027 due to the lengthy production process.